Our film was screened on PBS station CET in early 2023 and will be seen on KET PBS stations this summer.

 Landslides occur in every neighborhood in Cincinnati and throughout our region.
-Private property owners who experience landslides can not get insurance coverage or financial assistance for repairs, so landslides can destroy a homeowner's largest lifetime investment.
+Private property can not get landslide insurance coverage or financial assistance for repairs, so landslides can destroy a homeowner's largest lifetime investment.

-Taxpayers are also paying the price, with local governments spending millions of dollars each year to repair slides, fix retaining walls and roads related to landslides.
+Taxpayers are also paying the price, with local governments spending millions of dollars each year to repair slides and also fix retaining walls and roads related to landslides.

-Produced over a 2-year period, our film includes the city's Columbia Parkway landslide repair and some amazing stories of how citizens have been affected by landslides on their properties.
+Produced over a 2-year period, our film documents the Columbia Parkway landslide repair and features amazing stories of people who've suffered landslides on their properties.
 We include steps people and governments can take to "live" with landslides.
 With climate change, landslides will only get worse.

 Laure Quinlivan